cpury/cpury.github.io/_posts/2018-02-20-learning_how_to_protect_children_online.md

 ### Privalino
-**Privalino** is a young startup from Germany that aims to make the internet a **safer place for kids**.
-It's first project is to build an **instant messenger** for children under the age of 13 that can **automatically detect dangers** such as **cyber grooming, cyber bullying** and others so that appropriate measures can be taken.
+**[Privalino](https://privalino.de/)** is a young startup from Germany that aims to make the internet a **safer place for kids**.
+Their first project is to build an **instant messenger** for children under the age of 13 that can **automatically detect dangers** such as **cyber grooming, cyber bullying** and others so that appropriate measures can be taken.
 I've joined their small team a while ago and am quite excited about the project!
 If you are interested, you can find more info in German at [privalino.de](https://privalino.de/).

 ### The Problem: Cyber Grooming